nuls-io/devsite/docs/NULS2.0/chainBoxGuide.md

     }
 }
 ```
-After the module obtains the link mode of the dependent module, it can establish a connection with the other module to send the interface request.
+***After the registering module obtains the link mode of the dependent module, it can establish a connection with  other business module(s) and obtain the connected business module's interface that is available for other business modules. *** is this clear and complete? ***

 #### Calling other module interfaces
 Before calling the interface of other modules, it is also necessary to complete the operation of establishing a websocket connection and shaking hands with the module.
-After the handshake is completed, the Request object can be sent to the module.
+After the handshake is completed, the Request  is sent to the module.

 Example: